rodarima/sa/3/README.md

 ### Task 3.3

-Submit your "Hello World" program.
+Question: Submit your "Hello World" program.
+Check the output of the execution.
+What happened with the order of outputs?

 The job script: